caltechlibrary/andor/README.md

 our existing repositories.

 **And/Or** is based on [dataset](https://caltechlibrary.github.io/dataset).
-It will provide a semi-RESTful JSON API and use
-HTML, CSS and JavaScript to provide a GUI interface for curating.
+It is a JSON API plus HTML, CSS and JavaScript to provide a web GUI interface for curating objects.
 A minimum running system would consist of only two or three pieces of software.
 The minimum would be a web server[^1] plus the **And/Or** service supporting multi-user interaction with dataset collections.
 Depending on size you could create a micro service providing search via Python and Lunr[^2] or generate Lunrjs indexes to run browser side.
-This arrangement has the advantage of limiting the code to be written to the **AndOr** web service plus the HTML, CSS and JavaScript needed to create an acceptable UI[^3].
+This arrangement has the advantage of limiting development of new code to be written to the **And/Or** web service plus the HTML, CSS and JavaScript needed for an acceptable UI[^3].

 This particular architecture aligns with small machine hosting and cloud hosting keeping recurring costs to a minimum.
 In the cloud it should work on a small to medium EC2 instance.
-A more elaborate version be using Cloud Front, S3, and running the API service in an AWS container or via the AWS Lambda.
+A more elaborate version could be implemented using Cloud Front, S3, and running the API service in an AWS container.
 In house hosting could as light weight as Raspberry Pi 4 or as elaborate as a server with attached NAS[^4].